 Le Grand Véfour

 This Michelin-starred restaurant is located in the 1st arrondissement, at 17 rue de Beaujolais.
 It’s the place where Emily promises to take her boss and company for a business dinner.
-In the end, they ended up in Gabriel’s restaurant.
+But, in the end, they ended up in Gabriel’s restaurant.

 This restaurant is located in the Palais Royal, with stunning 18th-century décor.
 Its owner, Guy Martin, is a chef who is among the top 20 in the world and his restaurant too.